Benue State: Geography

 Benue State lies within the lower river Benue trough in the middle belt region of Nigeria.
 Its geographic coordinates are longitude 7° 47' and 10° 0' East.
 Latitude 6° 25' and 8° 8' North; and shares boundaries with five other states namely: Nasarawa State to the north for 231 km (partly across the Benue River), Taraba State to the east for 235 km, Cross-River State to the south for 96 km, Enugu State to the south-west for 84 km, and Kogi State to the west for 153 km.
 The state also shares a common boundary for 22 km with the Nord-Ouest Province, claimed by both Ambazonia and the Republic of Cameroon on the south-east.
-Benue occupies a landmass of 34,059 square kilometres.
+Benue occupies a landmass of 34,059 km2.

 Climate

 Benue state has a Tropical wet and dry or savanna climate.
 The city's yearly temperature is 29.38 °C (84.88 °F) and it is −0.08% lower than Nigeria's averages.
-The state receives about 135.2 millimeters (5.32 inches) of precipitation and has 160.01 rainy days (43.84% of the time) annually.
+The state receives about 135.2 mm of precipitation and has 160.01 rainy days (43.84% of the time) annually.

 Geology

 Based on Köppen climate classification, Benue State lies within the AW climate and experiences two distinct seasons, the Wet season and the Dry season.
-The rainy season lasts from April to October with annual rainfall in the range of 100-200mm.
+The rainy season lasts from April to October with annual rainfall in the range of 100-200 mm.
 The dry season begins in November and ends in March.
-Temperatures fluctuate between 21 – 37 degrees Celsius in the year.
+Temperatures fluctuate between 21 – 37 °C in the year.
 The south-eastern part of the state adjoining the Obudu-Cameroun mountain range, however, has a cooler climate similar to that of Plateau State.

 Much of Benue State falls within the Benue Valley/trough which is believed to be structurally developed.
 During the Tertiary and possibly the Interglacial periods of the Quaternary glaciation, the Benue and Niger Valleys, otherwise known as the Niger/Benue trough, were transgressed by the waters of the Atlantic Ocean.
 As a result, marine sediments form the dominant surface geology of much of Benue State.

 Mineral resources

 Benue State is blessed with abundant mineral resources.
 These resources are distributed in the Local Government Areas of the state.
-Of these mineral resources, only Limestone at Tse-Kucha, Gboko and Kaolinite at Otukpo are being commercially exploited.
-Other mineral deposits include Baryte, Gypsum, Feldspar, Wolframite, Kaolinite, mineral salts and Gemstone etc.
+Of these mineral resources, only limestone at Tse-Kucha, Gboko and Kaolinite at Otukpo are being commercially exploited.
+Other mineral deposits include baryte, gypsum, feldspar, wolframite, kaolinite, mineral salts and gemstone etc.

 Agriculture

 Agriculture is the mainstay of the economy of Benue State, engaging over 75% of the state's workforce.
-Prominent crops include Yam, Rice, Beans, Cassava, Sweet potato, Maize, Soybean, Sorghum, Millet, Sesame, Cocoyam etc. The state also accounts for over 70% of Nigeria's Soybean production.
+Prominent crops include yam, rice, beans, cassava, sweet potato, maize, soybean, sorghum, millet, sesame, cocoyam etc. The state also accounts for over 70% of Nigeria's soybean production.

 The vegetation of the southern parts of the state is characterised by forests, which yield trees for timber and provide a suitable habitat for rare animals types and species.
 The state thus possesses potential for the development of viable forest and wildlife reserves.